nesfit/bonnet-ics-library/imadics/doc/kmc-iec104.md

 ## Converting IEC IPFIX records to KMC input

 The KMC method assumes that a single input record represents a conversation in terms of its statistical properties such as a number of different operations.
-Given that flow is defined by Flow Key Fields the content of the input record consists of a collection of key-value pairs.
-The key is composed of Column Fields using concatenation.
-The value consists of a Value Fields structure comprised of four counters.

-TODO: One-hot encoding?

-TODO: Some other more compact representation?

 ## Example
 In this section, an example is provided to demonostrate the describe principle of IEC IPFIX for KMC.